darshan-k-s/wall-follower-robot/README.md

 # wall-follower-robot
 4 Wheel differential drive robot

-robot_struct is the current package with world, launch and urdf files.
+robot_struct is the package with world, launch, mesh and urdf files. logic is the package with some scripts with nodes related to some topics.

-All others are just placeholders.
 Create a catkin workspace and then download the /src folder into it. 'catkin_make' later.